pleonova/pleonova.github.io/_posts/2018-08-21-jd-classification.md

 ---

 ## Overview
-I decided to take a somewhate unconvential approach to answering this question.
+I decided to take a somewhat unconvential approach to answering this question.
 Rather than talking about my personal experience, I wanted to create a model that could answer this question on its own.
 What I ended up doing was collecting job descriptions for data scientist and data analyst roles posted by the big tech companies in Silicon Valley and training a model on a subset to see if I could accurately predict the remaining titles from just the job descriptions.

 ## Results
-I ended up training a Multinomial Naives Bayes model to predict the job titles with an **accuracy of 76%**.
+I ended up training a Multinomial Naives Bayes model to predict the job titles with a **ROC AUC of 88%**.
 Unsurprisingly, the top key words/phrases for data scientist were: *machine learning*, *models*, *algorithms* while that for data analysts were: *reports*, *dashboards*, and *excel*.

 ## Takeaways
 **Examining the results that my model classified incorrectly actually gives insight into employers and their expectations.**